Skip to main content

 Executive Secretary: Jeff Bachman

-Jeff Bachman is a Senior Lecturer (promotion to Associate Professor forthcoming) at American University’s School of International Service.
+Jeff Bachman is an Associate Professor at American University’s School of International Service.
 He is the author of The Politics of Genocide: From the Genocide Convention to the Responsibility to Protect (Rutgers University Press, 2022) and The United States and Genocide: (Re)Defining the Relationship (Routledge, 2017).
 He is also the editor of Cultural Genocide: Law, Politics, and Global Manifestations (Routledge, 2019) and the forthcoming volumes Genocide: The Path Ahead (Rutgers University Press, 2023/2024) and A Modern History of Forgotten Genocides and Mass Atrocities (Routledge, 2024).
 He is currently working on a new book War and Genocide: Hierarchies of Violence and Suffering.
 His research has also been published in Journal of Genocide Research, Third World Quarterly, Genocide Studies and Prevention, and International Studies Perspectives, among others.
 He also hosts a New Books in Genocide Studies podcast and is on the Genocide Studies and Prevention editorial board.

 .